 In the past (and still in many organizations today) there was a sharp pyramid of value-added work in the tax function, with tax attorneys at the top, corporate counsel in the middle and tax practitioners at the bottom.
 The tax attorney, versed in the intricacies of laws and their applications – especially in cross-border situations – typically has had the greatest ability to minimize tax expenditures.
 The role requires a combination of inspiration and art to see the underlying logic of tax laws and legal structures to be able to apply creative interpretations to black-letter statutes and has been rewarded accordingly.
 Senior corporate counsel has weighty responsibilities and therefore merited elevated titles.
 But the role of tax preparation has been oriented toward functional execution.
 It typically is done hard-working experts who have limited impact on policy and decision-making.
 Because the workings of this group are particularly sensitive, it also has a culture that attracts people who tend to be tight-lipped and not given to self-promotion.
 This hierarchy has helped to keep tax matters outside of the mainstream activities of the corporation, as I have discussed.

 Today, information technology can flatten the value-added pyramid by automating routine work.
-Doing this can give skilled practitioners in the tax department more time to spend on value-adding analysis and contingency planning because they spend less time on data gathering, data transformation and vr_Office_of_Finance_15_tax_depts_and_spreadsheetscalculations.
+Doing this can give skilled practitioners in the tax department more time to spend on value-adding analysis and contingency planning because they spend less time on data gathering, data transformation and calculations.
 Increased productivity creates more time to find tax or cash flow savings, as well as to provide better-informed guidance on alternative strategies.
 To accomplish this, corporations must automate their tax provisioning process; most will benefit from having a tax data warehouse, which I have written about.
 However, our recent Office of Finance research finds that this is not widely done.
 Instead almost all midsize and larger companies (90%) use spreadsheets exclusively or mainly to manage their tax provisioning process, including calculations and analysis, and this demands manual effort.

 Desktop spreadsheets are not well suited to any repetitive collaborative enterprise task or as a corporate data store.
 They are a poor choice for managing taxes because they are error-prone, lack transparency, are difficult to use for data aggregation, lack controls and have a limited ability to handle more than a few dimensions at a time.
 Data from corporate sources, such as ERP systems, may have to be adjusted and transformed to put this information into its proper tax context, such as performing allocations or transforming the data so that it reflects the tax-relevant legal entity structure rather than corporate management structure.
 Moreover, in desktop spreadsheets it is difficult to parse even moderately complex nested formulas or spot errors and inconsistencies.
 Pivot tables have only a limited ability to manage key dimensions (such as time, location, business unit and legal entity) in performing analyses and reporting.
 As a data store, spreadsheets may be inaccessible to others in the organization if they are kept on an individual’s hard drive.
 Spreadsheets are rarely documented well, so it is difficult for anyone other than the creator to understand their structure and formulas or their underlying assumptions.
 The provenance of the data in the spreadsheets may be unclear, making it difficult to understand the source of discrepancies between individual spreadsheets as well as making audits difficult.
 Companies are able to deal with spreadsheets’ inherent shortcomings only by spending more time than they should assembling data, making calculations, checking for errors and creating reports.